r-grandorder/tri-hermes/en/pages/Remnants/salem.md

 ...

 **Abigail:**
-I'm sure you already know this, {(M) Mr. /(F) Ms. } Ringmaster, but I committed a terrible sin a long, long time ago...
+I'm sure you already know this, [♂ Mr. /♀ Ms. ] Ringmaster, but I committed a terrible sin a long, long time ago...

 **Abigail:**
 Then I went and did the same thing again, here in this false Salem...